Mokoth/Python-100_days/.tutorial/05- common_coding_errors.md

 &nbsp;

-👉 Let's try to run this code and see what error message we get.
+👉 Try to run this code and see what error message you get.
 Add this code to your coding editor and hit `run`.

 ```python